The Danger of Information Control

 However, truth is as tough of a topic as we can tackle.
 There is the idea of absolute truth and relativism.
 There is also personal truth and objective truth.

 The problem with information control is that it preys on all of these ideas and uses each of them to manipulate, gaslight, and deceive.
-There is just so much information out there, so it is important for us to discuss this information in a healthy way and develop our minds intelligently.
+There is a massive amount of information out there, so it is important for us to discuss this in a healthy way and develop our minds intelligently.
 Doing this together will encourage us to open our minds, absorb more information, and learn when to be aware of when information control is happening.

 If your family is lying to you and not being honest about certain things happening around you, it is okay to walk away from them.
 Family is blood, but that does not mean they are always right.
-It especially does not mean that the information they are teaching or prohibiting is correct.
+It especially does not mean that the information they are teaching is correct or what they are prohibiting is incorrect.

 If your religion seems like they are constantly trying to indoctrinate you and preventing you from exploring outside of that religion, do not stress about leaving.
 Religion and its information does not define you.